adambard/learnxinyminutes-docs/javascript.html.markdown

 myObj.myOtherFunc = myOtherFunc;
 myObj.myOtherFunc(); // = "HELLO WORLD!"

+// We can also specify a context for a function to execute in when we invoke it
+// using 'call' or 'apply'.

+var anotherFunc = function(s){
+    return this.myString + s;
+}
+anotherFunc.call(myObj, " And Hello Moon!"); // = "Hello World!
+And Hello Moon!"

+// The 'apply' function is nearly identical, but takes an array for an argument list.

+anotherFunc.apply(myObj, [" And Hello Sun!"]); // = "Hello World!
+And Hello Sun!"

+// This is useful when working with a function that accepts a sequence of arguments
+// and you want to pass an array.

+Math.min(42, 6, 27); // = 6
+Math.min([42, 6, 27]); // = NaN (uh-oh!)
+Math.min.apply(Math, [42, 6, 27]); // = 6

+// But, 'call' and 'apply' are only temporary.
+When we want it to stick, we can use
+// bind.

+var boundFunc = anotherFunc.bind(myObj);
+boundFunc(" And Hello Saturn!"); // = "Hello World!
+And Hello Saturn!"

+// Bind can also be used to partially apply (curry) a function.

+var product = function(a, b){ return a * b; }
+var doubler = product.bind(this, 2);
+doubler(8); // = 16

 // When you call a function with the new keyword, a new object is created, and
 // made available to the function via the this keyword.
 Functions designed to be
 // called like that are called constructors.